The Basic Level of Converting Flash to HTML5: RECORD

-In our previous post on the impact of HTML5 on businesses in the view of Flash going obsolete, we outlined the 4 ‘R’s of conversion organizations looking to migrate can avail of.
-The choice will depend on several factors such as the availability of source files, level of difficult involved in learning the topic, the amount of user interaction, and more.
-This post, the first in a series of four, will talk of the basic level of conversion – Record.
+In our previous post on the impact of HTML5 on businesses in the view of Flash going obsolete, we outlined the 4 ‘R’s of conversion organizations looking to convert can avail.
+The choice will depend on several factors such as the availability of source files, level of difficulty involved in learning the topic, the amount of user interaction, and more.
+This post, the first in a series of four, will talk of the basic level of converting Flash to HTML5 – Record.

 Imagine an organization that has been using simple presentation-style courses such as lectures by experts or self-running courses on products, for training their sales representatives since the past few years.
 With employees having to travel, it has become almost impossible to train them in a classroom, or through lengthy e-learning courses.
-The organization has now decided to train their employees on their mobile devices itself.
+The organization has now decided to use mobile learning to train employees.

 Considering that a majority of their employees use iPhones and iPads, there is a problem.
 Most of their training was PowerPoint decks (PPT) converted to Flash animations (.swf).
-With Flash becoming obsolete and most browsers and mobile devices not supporting Flash content, it seems like a task beyond the bounds of possibility.
-How would the organization get back to training its employees?
+Also, the original source files for these Flash courses are missing.
+With Flash becoming obsolete and most browsers and mobile devices not supporting Flash content, converting Flash to HTML5 seems like a task beyond the bounds of possibility.
+Is it possible for the organization to leverage the existing training courses in Flash?

 In the above scenario, the problem faced by the organization was the inability of learners to access Flash-based courses.
 The major reason training is disrupted in many organizations is due to the blocking of Flash content by a majority of mobile devices and browsers.
 If an organization is facing the same problem, the solution is pretty simple.
-So all they need to do is convert the current training content into HTML5, which will help them restart the training effectively.
+All they need to do is transform the current training content by converting Flash to HTML5, which will help them restart the training effectively.

 In the Record conversion methodology, the existing courseware will be played and recorded using a screen capture program, such as Camtasia, which will provide an MP4 output.
 This can be uploaded to an LMS, making it accessible across all devices.

-- When there is no significant user interaction: When the existing courses are self-running, without any interactive elements, and all learners have to do is sit back and watch the course, this method is appropriate.
+When the existing courses are self-running, without any interactive elements, and all learners have to do is sit back and watch the course, converting Flash to HTML5 using this method is appropriate.

-However, you may not always have the source files, especially if these legacy courses were developed by various vendors/teams over a large period of time.
-There are workarounds to extract content and other elements from such courses, in the absence of source files.
+However, you may not always have the source files, especially if these courses were developed in Flash or older versions of authoring tools by various vendors/teams over a period of time.
+While converting Flash to HTML5, there are workarounds such as the Record strategy, to extract content and other elements, even in the absence of source files.
 Vendors with expertise in e-learning design and development will be able to help with this, using the templating capabilities of authoring tools.

 A wide variety of screen capturing tools available in the market today enable the successful creation of videos.
 These tools support the feature to record audios and voiceovers.
 Once the screen is recorded and saved, the final output can then be uploaded on your LMS.
 It thus becomes ready to be accessed by your learners.
 A few of these tools are: